Are you a small business owner who’s trying to make a mark online?

 But how does this help?

-While you’re currently paying to get traffic for those keywords, you can very well get that traffic organically for free too.
+While you’re currently paying Google AdWords to get traffic for those keywords, you can very well get that traffic organically for free too.
 Hence, these keywords should be on your radar too.
-You can prioritize the terms based on how much traffic you are getting through them.
+You can prioritize the terms based on how much traffic your small business is getting through them.